 The new political climate in Myanmar ushered in a number of developments especially in the economy.
 Foreign investments flowed in, and the country became Asia’s newest fledgling democracy and the world’s fastest-growing economy, according to the International Monetary Fund.
 This shows how political reforms pave way to economic growth.
 It reaffirms that representative and inclusive democracy can deliver prosperity.

 However, there are differing opinions regarding the institutionalization of democracy in Myanmar.
-The Burmese military remains a powerful force in politics as they held 25% of the seats by law.
-The government's treatment of ethnic minorities and its response to the ethnic insurgency continue to attract criticisms.
+The Burmese military remains a powerful force in politics as they hold 25% of the seats by law.
+The government's treatment of ethnic minorities and its response to the ethnic insurgencies continue to attract criticisms.
 There are also growing concerns on the curtailment of press freedom.

 Myanmar’s freedom journey still requires many transition steps to allow it to fully ascend, and live its promise of real democracy that respects human rights and rule of law.
 The climb is steep, but not as precipitous as what the country would lose if it allows democracy to slip once more.

-FNF has supported the democratic transition of Myanmar by promoting economic freedom, rule of law, and liberalism.
+FNF has supported the democratic transition of Myanmar by promoting economic freedom, rule of law, and liberal democracy.
 It opened its office in Yangon in 2013.